mararap/minishell/docs/04-signal.md

 ### But for child processes

-Your shell resets child processes to default handling:
+Our shell resets child processes to default handling:

 ```c
 sa.sa_handler = SIG_DFL;